mitschabaude/montgomery/src/future-wasm-generate/README.md

 # Future wasm-generate

-In this folder I'm currently working on creating a full-on Wasm DSL for TS.
-It is intended to replace `./lib/wasm-generate.js` which is stringly-typed, error-prone, annoying to use, awful to debug and impossible to read.
+In this folder I'm working on a fully-featured Wasm DSL for TS.
+It is intended to replace `../lib/wasm-generate.js` which is stringly-typed, error-prone, annoying to use, awful to debug and impossible to read.

 Goals: